Find out which plants are banned from sale, which need a licence and how to get a licence.

 Keep wild plants

-You don’t need a licence to keep a wild plant unless you intend to sell it and it’s listed on either of the following:
+You do not need a licence to keep a wild plant unless you intend to sell it and it’s listed on either of the following:

 - schedule 8 of the WCA